-In my opinion, the statement that all religions are true is just doesn’t hold up.
+In my opinion, the statement that all religions are equally true just doesn’t hold up.
 I say this having studied world religions in college and being a religious nerd for the last 40 years.

-There are some similarities among religions at the surface, and there are some shared principles, but the ultimate, fundamental propositions of the various religions are mutually exclusive of each other.
+There are some similarities among religions at the surface, and there are some shared principles, but the ultimate, fundamental propositions of the various religions cannot be aligned with each other.
 Each of them has principals that are exclusive of other principals of other religions.

-Many people resolve this tension by taking the position that truth exists n all religions; all religions are attempting to get at some universal truth, and, therefore, some amalgam of all religions is true.
-They would further say that every religion has part of the truth, but no one religion has the full truth.
+Many people resolve this tension by taking the position that truth exists in all religions; all religions are attempting to get at some universal truth, and, therefore, some amalgam of all religions is true.
+They might further say that every religion has part of the truth, but no one religion has the full truth.

-The illustration used is that of six blind men trying to figure out what an elephant is like.
+One illustration used for this notion is that of six blind men trying to figure out what an elephant is like.
 One feels the leg and thinks an elephant is thick and round like a tree.
-Another gets a hold of the trunk and thinks an elephant is long and snake-like.
+Another gets a hold of the trunk and thinks an elephant is long, whippy, and snake-like.
 One grabs the tusk and thinks an elephant is hard and woody.
 Another feels an ear and thinks an elephant is flat and thin.
-They are all right about what they feel, but they are all wrong about what an elephant is like.
+They are all right about what they feel, but they are all wrong about what an elephant is really like.

-If this is the way it is, then, there is no one true religion.
-This story explains how an elephant can be hard and soft, thin and thick, etc. at the same time (The full story of the blind men and the elephant with its complete ending is slightly different and suggests a different conclusion.)
+If this is the way it is, then no one religion has an exclusive hold on truth.
+This story explains how an elephant can be hard and soft, thin and thick, at the same time (The full story of the blind men and the elephant with its complete ending is slightly different and suggests a different conclusion.)

 This position seems plausible on its face.
 It accounts for the differences.
 It solves the hard questions about who is right and who is wrong.
 It fits the modern, pluralistic world view.
 It accommodates everyone, and it offends no one.